GeoNode/QGISGeoNodePlugin/docs/user-guide.md

 Select the intended connection from the connections list, then click the "Search Geonode" button, after searching is complete a list of search results will be populated in a scroll area below the search buttons.

-Buttons "Previous" and "Next" are used to navigate search results when the results have been paginated.
+Buttons "Previous" and "Next" can be used to navigate search results when the results have been paginated.

 Below image shows search results after search on the GeoNode demo server
 ![search results](images/user_guide/search_results.png)